There are now alternative period products to pads and tampons……

 - Extra absorbency when needed.
-During heavier flow, these interlabial items can be used to provided additional absorbency when used with a cloth pad.
-However they can also be used on their own as an independent menstrual product.
+During heavier flow, these inter-labial items can be used to provide additional absorbency when used with a cloth pad.
+However, they can also be used on their own as an independent menstrual product.

 - Discrete.
 They are small – like a tampon – and can fit into a small purse or clutch bag,

 - Similarly to cloth pads, inter-labial pads have an element of “dealing with your own blood” when it comes to washing/laundering, and also require a wet-bag system if they are going to be changed when out and about.
 In addition: